If you’re considering settling your debt or already in the process, you no doubt want to know how debt settlement will affect your credit score.

-Debt settlement companies may charge high fees and, because of how they’re paid, don’t have the incentive to lower your total debt the most possible.
+Traditional debt settlement companies may charge high fees and, because of how they’re paid, don’t have the incentive to lower your total debt as much as possible.
 Resolve prioritizes your needs and your savings.
-Our network can help you achieve your goals with lower fees, and you might even avoid debt settlement altogether.
+Our partners in the Resolve Network can help you achieve your goals with lower fees, and you might even avoid debt settlement altogether.

 Compare the pricing

-- Your fees for that same service using the Resolve platform are 15 percent and only charged on your saved debt.
+- Your fees for that same service using the Resolve platform are 15% and only charged on your saved debt.
 So assuming your $30,000 debt was settled for $15,000, you would pay just $2,250 in fees.

 If you haven’t yet created a Resolve account, click here to get started.